-The way I often describe research to my non-research friends is by an uncessarily violent metaphor.
+I often describe the basic philosphy of research using a metaphor.
 I find research to be like head bashing a wall over and over till you find a way to break it and then repeating it ad nauseam.
 Sometimes you’ll know where the cracks in the wall are, and sometime you’ll know what angle you need to hit the wall with your head, but fundamentally, you’re hitting your head into a wall.

 This might not be a precise description of how research works for everyone, but my views are shaped by my experience at research and other researchers who surround me.
 The single most important take away I’ve learned from these is to expect failure and to work hard regardless.
 These two things are not always easy to do.

 To illustrate my viewpoint, and to demonstrate how I became such a tortured soul, here’s a run down of my experience as an undergraduate researcher:

 I reached out a my undergraduate advisor in my first semester after being fascinated with scheme 1.
 After some back and forth, I quickly started a project.
 The project was to build a formal semantics for bash scripts.
 The bash specification is large and complicated with a lot of subtle interactions.
 The particular phase we were interested in formalizing were the bash shell expansions.
 We tried to build a Hoare logic style semantics for the expansion, because we wanted to ultimately verify properties of these shell scripts.
 Unfortunately, I showed that such a semantics becomes super complicated and we abandoned the project 2.
 A few weeks into research and I had already failed a project.